-With this electric drive trolling motor you get multiple options for control and it comes with both a foot pedal as well as a key fob style remote allowing you to control the trolling motor from anywhere in the boat.
+With this electric drive trolling motor, you get multiple options for control and it comes with both a foot pedal as well as a key fob style remote allowing you to control the trolling motor from anywhere in the boat.

 One very cool feature of this trolling motor is its mounting system.
-You can mount the base on the vessel of your choosing, or get multiple to mount on a fishing kayak or over vessel other than your boat, and simply attach the trolling motor as needed, this trolling motor is designed to be easily portable, making it great to swap to other watercraft as needed.
+You can mount the base on the vessel of your choosing, or get multiple to mount on a fishing kayak or over a vessel other than your boat, and simply attach the trolling motor as needed, this trolling motor is designed to be easily portable, making it great to swap to other watercraft as needed.

 The trolling motor also features cruise control to keep a constant chosen speed on the water for as long as needed.
-This trolling motor is an all around great fit for budget anglers or anglers who get into situations with kayaks or other smaller watercraft that may way to portage or go to secluded fishing locations off of the beaten path, allowing for easy transport.
+This trolling motor is an all-around great fit for budget anglers or anglers who get into situations with kayaks or other smaller watercraft that may way to portage or go to secluded fishing locations off of the beaten path, allowing for easy transport.